kelseywhallon/give-it-a-shot/README.md

 # Give It A Shot

-We know all know the feeling: standing in a room full of people, unsure if you belong or what to say.
+We all know the feeling: standing in a room full of people, unsure if you belong or what to say.
 In our case, everyone is ordering fancy cocktails and all you know how to say is "Vodka Soda".
 Give It A Shot changes all of that.

 As fledgling cocktail connoisseurs, we love trying new drinks.
 But, just like you, we _don't even know what we don't know!_ Through Give It A Shot, we'll be able to try any drink known to the publicly available, [Cocktail DB](https://www.thecocktaildb.com/)